jdhiser/uva-cs-auth-workflow-openstack/README.md

 $ python -u ./emulate-logins.py  post-deploy-output.json logins.json  --rebase-time 2>&1 | stdbuf -o0 -e0 tee workflow.log
 ```

+You may optionally run `monitor_confidentiality.py` during emulation to track ongoing privileged access across the testbed.
+See the section on Confidentiality.

 ### Generating Impacts on the Emulation

 The `impact.py` script applies targeted cybersecurity impacts to specific nodes in a deployed enterprise, using the configuration from `post-deploy-output.json`.